pranjallk1995/GPU-Test/README.md

    nvidia-docker2
    nvidia-container-toolkit
    ```
+4. Make sure you have Nvidia Drivers installed in Windows.
-4. Make sure you have CUDA installed in Windows.
+5. Make sure you have CUDA installed in Windows.

 ## Steps: